TripSage/TripSage/CONTRIBUTING.md

 ### Documentation Styleguide

 * Use [Markdown](https://daringfireball.net/projects/markdown).

+## Selection of tech stack
+* Why Django? : Written in python, Accelerates custom web application development, Easy to extend and scale
+* Why not Flask? : Not suitable for big applications, No admin site.

 ## How to start with contributing on this Project!
 * Start with User Login Functionality